angular/angular/aio/content/guide/aot-compiler.md

 ## Serve the app

 You'll need a web server to host the application.
-Use the same _Lite Server_ employed elsewhere in the documentation:
+Use the same `lite-server` employed elsewhere in the documentation:
 <code-example language="none" class="code-shell">
   npm run lite
 </code-example>